nisnardi/nodewpg/javascript.md

   * **undefined:** A variable that has not been assigned a value has the value `undefined`.
   * **null:** this type has exactly one value: `null`.
 It represents the intentional absence of any object value

-* As programers it's going to be our responsability to choose the right data type for each variable depending the type of value that we need
+* As programmers it's going to be our responsibility to choose the right data type for each variable depending the type of value that we need
 * The operations that we'll be able to do are going to be related to the data type we choose
-* In JavaScript exists many more different types of values and also we can create our own but this are the primitive one
+* There exists many more types of values in JavaScript (and we can even create our own) but these are the primitive ones
 * A primitive (primitive value, primitive data type) is data that is not an object and has no methods
 * [MDN primitive doc](https://developer.mozilla.org/en-US/docs/Glossary/Primitive)
 * [MDN data structures doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures)

 ### String
-* String represente a text value, we can use them for names, last name, address, etc
+* String represents a text value, we can use them for names, last name, address, etc
-* String values are inclosed between single or double quotes
+* String values are enclosed between single or double quotes
-* By default we use single quotes for strings but there're some special cases
+* By default we use single quotes for strings but there are some special cases
 * [MDN string doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)

 **Example:**